Amination-Gogia/SSP-Estimators-ADC-05/MATLAB Simulations/MEKF Classes/README.md

 ### Notes

-- The function initializes an instance of the `mekf_new` class the first time it is called and uses persistent variables to maintain state between function calls.
+- The function initializes an instance of the `mekf_lvlh` class the first time it is called and uses persistent variables to maintain state between function calls.
 - The MEKF object is reset if the norm of the estimated error exceeds a certain threshold (set to π/18 radians in this example).
 - The measurement and process noise covariance values (`R_input`, `P_start`, `std_dev_process`) and other parameters can be tuned based on sensor modeling and testing.